dmchale/disable-json-api/readme.txt

 == Screenshots ==

 1. The JSON returned by a website with the API disabled via filters (WP versions 4.4, 4.5, 4.6)
+2. The JSON returned by a website with the API disabled via authentication methods (WP versions 4.7+)

 == Changelog ==

 = 1.4 =
 * Tested for WP v4.8
+* Tested for PHP 5.3+
 * Added settings screen
 * Site Admins may now whitelist routes that they wish to allow unauthenticated access to
+* Added `dra_allow_rest_api` filter to the is_logged_in() check, so developers can get more granular with permissions
-* Props to @tangrufus for some of the code which made its way into this release
+* Props to @tangrufus for all of the help that went into this release

 = 1.3 =
 * Tested for WP v4.7